 Now that you know the importance of SSL Headers and learned about some other types of HTTP SSL Headers, it is now up to you to ensure that your website is protected and encrypted to ensure the highest level of security.

 FLATsite offers you information on how you can acquire a free SSL cert for your website.
 FLATsite is also your top solution for building and managing all your WordPress sites, including the PBN static sites.
-Get started with FLATsite today and start building faster more secure WordPress sites with top SSL security.
-Check out our plans here.
+So if you want to build faster WordPress sites with impenetrable security, start your subscription here.